Chiamanda07/applied-ai-system-project/README.md

 ## Original Project: [DocuBot](https://github.com/Chiamanda07/ai110-docubot-starter)

-This project was originally built as **DocuBot**, a developer documentation assistant created during Modules 1–3.
+This project was originally built as **DocuBot**.
 DocuBot answered questions about a codebase by loading markdown files from a `docs/` folder and supporting three modes: naive LLM generation, keyword-based retrieval only, and Retrieval Augmented Generation (RAG).
 It was designed to help developers quickly find answers across technical documentation without reading through every file manually.

 ---

-## Title and Summary
+## Summary

 **StudyBot** is an AI-powered study assistant that lets students upload any PDF and interact with it in two ways: